buddhist-uni/buddhist-uni.github.io/_tags/burmese.md

 The forms of Buddhism practiced in Myanmar.

-Burmese Buddhists are noted for their devotion to Theravāda's "higher" teachings: the Abhidhamma, the Pāli commentaries, and Vipassanā meditation, which they have helped to spread across the world.
+Burmese Buddhists are noted for their devotion to Theravāda's "higher" teachings: the Abhidhamma, the Pāli commentaries, and Vipassanā meditation, which they helped spread across the world.